 Now returned to public life, Haddon speaks candidly about creativity under pressure – from overcoming personal crises to adapting to the rapid changes reshaping the arts today, including the rise of AI and new battles over copyright.

-On May 27, Haddon joins us to discuss a life spent making art through upheaval, a theme which is central to his hilarious and heartbreaking new memoir Leaving Home.
+In May 2026 Haddon joined us to discuss a life spent making art through upheaval, a theme which is central to his hilarious and heartbreaking new memoir Leaving Home.

-Join him live at the Kiln Theatre, where he will explore how art, in all its varied forms, provides a way of understanding and coming to terms with the messiness of human life.
+Live at the Kiln Theatre, he explored how art, in all its varied forms, provides a way of understanding and coming to terms with the messiness of human life.